daquexian/tagls/README.md

 ### Usage

-Install tagls and register it in your code editor.
+Install tagls by `pip3 install pygls` and register it in your code editor.
 For example, in coc.nvim:

 ```json
   "languageserver": {